Actionable and Interpretable Fault Localization for Recurring Failures in Online Service Systems

 This paper proposes an actionable and interpretable fault localization approach, \ours{}.
-Inspired by the manual localization process, we learn a localization model from historical failures of a given online service system.
-The trained model online recommends faulty failure units and presents the corresponding interpretation to engineers when a failure occurs.
-In this way, engineers can recognize the underlying failure locations and types and take action rapidly to ensure the quality of software services.
-More specifically, we design a novel deep learning-based model, which utilizes GRU-based feature extractors to represent various failure units uniformly and GATs to model failure propagation based on the FDGs.
-Our designed model can generalize to a previously unseen failure once there exist historical failures of the same class.
-We also design two novel local and global interpretation methods.
+The large prevalence of recurring failures motivates us to use supervised models to learn fault localization from the numerous historical failures.
+We design a novel deep learning-based model based on graph attention networks, which achieves good performance for this limited scenario (i.e., recurring failures).
+To be actionable, our model aims to localize faulty locations and types.
+To be interpretable, we propose two interpretation methods.
 An extensive study on four systems demonstrates the effectiveness (the average MAR of \num{1.66}$\sim$\num{5.03}) and efficiency (less than one second localization time for one failure) of \ours{}.
 The results also confirm the contributions of the main modules in \ours{}.
 Particularly, the results on production systems and real-world failures demonstrate our practical performance.

+\begin{acks} This work is supported by the National Key R\&D Program of China 2019YFB1802504, and the State Key Program of National Natural Science of China under Grant 62072264. \end{acks}

 {}